 How Can I Prepare for the Next Gen NCLEX?

-While the format of the NCLEX is changing, the content covered is not.
+While the format of the NCLEX has changed, the content covered has not.
 According to the NCSBN, “Any evidence-based curriculum that teaches clinical judgment effectively will provide students with preparation necessary for the new components of the exam.”

 The BoardVitals NCLEX-RN and NCLEX-PN Question Banks have been updated for desktop users with Next Gen questions to help you prepare for the exam.
-Elevate your NGN success with new question types, partial scoring, and updated adaptive testing (CAT) ranges.
+Elevate your NGN success with new question types, including standalone and case studies, partial scoring, and updated adaptive testing (CAT) ranges.

 More information about NGN changes can be found on the NCSBN website.